andreasschmidtjensen/tablesoccer/docs/about.md

 While I have plenty of experience in software development, hardware is new to me, so I am looking forward to learning something entirely new!

 I hope you enjoy reading!

+PS: This site is built using Jekyll on Github Pages and I'm using a theme called [Hyde](https://github.com/poole/hyde).